-The grand Christie Mansion stands at 100 Wellesley St W (at Queens Park Crescent E on the northeast corner) in Toronto.
+The grand Christie Mansion stands at 100 Wellesley St W (at Queens Park Crescent E on the northeast corner) in the Bay-Cloverhill area of Toronto.

 The Elegant Mansion

 With his fortunes from Christie, Brown & Company, Mr William M Christie hired architects Gordon & Helliwell to design the late Victorian style home.
 It was built in 1881 in the posh Queen’s Park neighbourhood, amongst other elegant mansions.
 The famous Canadian businessman was a philanthropist, helped found the Toronto Industrial Exhibition (today’s Canadian National Exhibition or CNE), was a part of Toronto’s Board of Trade and was a trustee at the University of Toronto.
 When Mr Christie passed away at home in 1900, his only son Robert inherited the business and mansion.